Image Credit: Prosci.com

 The primary reason to run a customer journey mapping project is to drive customer-focused change.
 That’s what we heard when we asked customer experience practitioners to rate their success with their journey mapping project.
 A successful journey mapping project is one where change is made from the results.

 We use this model as we prepare for customer journey mapping projects, and particularly as we help clients communicate the results to their organization.
-Failing to use a solid methodology was one reason that so many journey maps end in failure.
-Let’s look at the ADKAR change model and apply it to customer journey mapping.
+Failing to use a solid methodology was one reason so many journey mapping exercises fail.
+Let’s look at the ADKAR change model.

 The model is typically (but not always) sequential in nature.
 Before you can create a better customer experience, you need to be aware of the need to improve, but you also must want to change.
 Many change programs fail because they assume that communication will solve the problem.
 While communication can help your teams understand that change is needed, that’s hardly sufficient.
 I know that cookies are bad for me.
 But telling me that doesn’t make it any easier to avoid them!
 Until your employees have the desire to do things differently, they’ll quickly go back to their old ways.